danielft2/model_eval/README.md

   </p>
 </p>

-## About Midday
+## Sobre model.eval

-Midday is an all-in-one tool designed to help freelancers, contractors, consultants, and solo entrepreneurs manage their business operations more efficiently.
+model.eval is an all-in-one tool designed to help freelancers, contractors, consultants, and solo entrepreneurs manage their business operations more efficiently.
 It integrates various functions typically scattered across multiple platforms into a single, cohesive system.

 ## Features